heiswayi/heiswayi.nrird.com/about.md

 		<div class="photo">
 			<img src="https://avatars0.githubusercontent.com/u/13794983?v=4" alt="Heiswayi Nrird Photo">
 		</div>
-		<p class="intro-text">Heiswayi Nrird is my official Internet handler name.
+		<p class="intro-text">Heiswayi Nrird is my official Internet pseudonym.
 In my real life, people have been calling me <em>Wayi</em>.
 I'm a 30-yo software engineer based in Penang, Malaysia.
-I build and ship software at Keysight Technologies.
-I can be reached on <a href="https://my.linkedin.com/in/nrird">LinkedIn</a> for any professional networking.</p>
+I build and ship software at <a href="https://www.keysight.com" target="_blank">Keysight Technologies</a>.
+I can be reached on <a href="https://my.linkedin.com/in/nrird" target="_blank">LinkedIn</a> for any professional networking.</p>
 		<p class="intro-text">Sometimes, I do <em title="Exploring.
 Coding.
 Building.
 Documenting.">some random stuff</em> and write about <em>it</em> here.
 Other times, I might be <em>away from the city</em> to capture <a href="{{ "/photography" | prepend: site.baseurl | prepend: site.url }}">some photographs</a> on landscape or may just reading <a href="{{ "/books-i-read" | prepend: site.baseurl | prepend: site.url }}">some books</a>.</p>
 	</div>
 </div>